UNO: Unlearning via Orthogonalization in Generative models: Results

 \section{Results}

-We test the algorithms described in Section~\ref{sec:method} and Appendix~\ref{app:algo} on VAEs trained on MNIST~\cite{deng2012mnist} and CelebA~\cite{liu2015deep}.
+We test the algorithms described in Section~\ref{sec:method} and Appendix~\ref{app:algo} on VAEs trained on MNIST~\citep{deng2012mnist} and CelebA~\citep{liu2015deep}, and on diffusion transformers trained on ImageNet-1K~\citep{deng2009imagenet}.
 Each algorithm was tested $10$ times to generate statistics.
 For the training losses used to train the original VAEs, training data, experiment hyperparameters, and model sizes, refer to Appendix~\ref{app:setup}.
 The architecture of the models can be found in the code provided in Section~\ref{sec:intro}.
 All experiments were done on an A100 GPU provided by Google Colab.